DaveBeusing/Sentum/README.md

 ```

-## 🚀 Quick Start
+## Quick Start
 ### 1. Prepare your system
 ```bash
 sudo apt update
 sudo apt install -y build-essential libcurl4-openssl-dev libssl-dev libboost-system-dev libasio-dev libssl-dev cmake git libwebsocketpp-dev
 ```
 ### 2. Clone the repository
 ```bash
 git clone https://github.com/DaveBeusing/Sentum.git
 cd sentum
 ```
 ### 3. Build
 ```bash
 mkdir build && cd build
 cmake ..
 make
 ```
 ### 4. Run
 ```bash
 ./client
 ```

-## 🔒 Security & Design Principles
-> **Sentum** follows the principle: _Strategies can change, stability must not._
-- Graceful error handling and reconnect logic
-- Secrets (API keys) stored outside of version control
-- Code built for readability and extendability

-## 👤 Target Audience
-- Algorithmic traders and quantitative analysts
-- C++ developers in fintech and trading
-- Teams building low-latency trading infrastructure
-- Open-source contributors with market experience

-## 🚧 Roadmap
+## Roadmap
 - [ ] WebSocket auto-reconnect logic
 - [ ] Configurable strategies (via JSON/YAML)
 - [ ] Historical backtesting module
 - [ ] REST order execution support
 - [ ] Dashboard UI for live strategy monitoring

-## 📜 License
-This project is licensed under the MIT License.
-All source files include license headers.

-## 🤝 Contributing
+## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change or propose.

-## ⭐ If you find this project useful...
-...consider starring the repo or sharing it with fellow devs and traders!
+If you find this project useful consider starring the repo or sharing it with fellow devs and traders!

 ## ⚠️ DISCLAIMER ⚠️
 The Content is for informational purposes only, you should not construe any such information or other material as legal, tax, investment, financial, or other advice.